hayblec/sql-data-warehouse-project/README.md

-# sData Warehouse and Analytics Project
+# Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demostrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insigts.
 Designed as a portolio project hightlight best practices in data engineering and analytics.